OWASP/samm/Current Releases/v2.0b/core/implementation/i-defect-management.md

 Make this data accessible to management, information security people, developers, and engineers to inform their decision-making.
 For example, provide a central dashboard.
 Metrics should guide remediation efforts and resource allocation.

-Security teams are able to report an accurate picture of the organisation's defect and risk metrics to executive management.
+Security teams are able to report an accurate picture of the organization's defect and risk metrics to executive management.

 A reliable baseline is established over time for the metrics being collected.
 Once this baseline is in place, reasonable goals can be set to measure the effectiveness of the overall programme.